hyharryhuang/notify-slack/README.md

   'userIcon' : '...', //(Optional) user icon of Slack bot when posting messages.
 Defaults to Slack logo.
 });

-cs.notify('All good.'); //post a message to the default channel in Slack. cs.notify("Everything's on fire!!!", true); //post a message to the error channel in Slack (if specified, otherwise will post to the default channel).
+ns.notify('All good.'); //post a message to the default channel in Slack. ns.notify("Everything's on fire!!!", true); //post a message to the error channel in Slack (if specified, otherwise will post to the default channel).
 ```